 During their 9th quarter, each Bachelor in Music candidate is required to perform a 30 minute recital.
-Students will work in their private lesson to plan and perform their recital.
+Students work in a private lesson setting to plan and perform their recital.
 The student is responsible for all aspects of the recital (i.e. securing the date and room, hiring the musician accompanists, booking rehearsal time and determining the program).